ujjwall-R/Dree/readme.md

 One single package for visualization, debugging, and exploration of folder hierarchies.

+Say no to bulky file managers with Dree.

 ## How to Run [Development]

 To run the Directory Tree Visualizer project, follow these steps: